Mathijs-Bakker/Zenject-Hero/README.md

 # Zenject H.E.R.O.
 (WIP)
-## A complete Unity3D example project using Zenject
+## A Unity3D game using a dependency injection framework.
 Remember H.E.R.O.?
 An ancient 8 bit game by Activision made famous on the Atari 2600.
 Watch on YouTube.
 Because of the 'simple'game mechanics I chose to recreate this game while learning Zenject.

 ![](https://i.imgur.com/ABdBN3A.gif)